-In addition to the reserves and resources in the Nigerian assets, AOC has interests in exploration assets in South Africa (Block 3B/4B) and in Equatorial Guinea (Blocks EG-31 & EG-18).
+In addition to the reserves and resources in the Nigerian assets, AOC has interests in exploration assets in Nigeria (PML-2), South Africa (Block 3B/4B), and Equatorial Guinea (Blocks EG-31 & EG-18).
 RISC prepared a Prospective Resources report dated 7 March 2023 (the "RISC Orange Basin CPR"), in which it reported an independent audit of Block 3B/4B.
-The Prospective Resource Volumes (including risked volumes) for AOC's exploration portfolio reported in the Appendix relates to those same assets and evaluations.
+The Prospective Resource volumes (including risked volumes) for AOC's exploration portfolio in South Africa reported in the Appendix relate to those same assets and evaluations.